 “If I think the price is more than fair, so will the client.”

 This all about applied heat.
 Once you ask for the order, shut-up!
-If you continue to talk, you will apply unnecessary heat to the sell.
+If you continue to talk, you will apply unnecessary heat to the sale.
 This will increase pressure.

 Relax.
 If your relationship is strong, all of those statements can be simple pressure vents.
 No big deal.
 Stay quiet.
 Don’t speak until they ask you a direct question.
 Then you know it is time to talk.